 When it comes to picking faults with a game as overwhelmingly good as GTA V it’s always hard, and there really is very little here to complain about without resorting to nitpicking.
 There are some grievances, though.
 The cover system, as good as it is, can still be a little flaky in more hectic situations, and mission markers are oddly tiny, often being hard to see.

-As I said before, some have criticised the story, and while I can certainly respect the various points, it's all subjective.
-Even undisputed film and literature classics like Lord of the Rings and Casablanca are disliked by some, and whilst I'm certainly not comparing GTA V's story to such epics, it's still just as subjective, as is the level of taste, which admittedly does dip form time to time.
+As I said before, some have criticised the story, and while I can certainly respect the various switch, it’s all subjective.
+Even undisputed movie and literature classics like Lord of the Rings and Casablanca are disliked by some, and whilst I’m certainly not comparing GTA V‘s story to such epics, it’s still just as subjective, as is the level of taste, which admittedly does dip form time to time.

 In truth, there’s little shock-value here that hasn’t been in GTA or other Rockstar titles before, and its severity – with one or two well reported exceptions – should be taken with a pinch of salt.
 What’s more important is that GTA V is a supremely solid and excellent gameplay experience, and we’ve not even had chance to try out the very promising GTA Online, as it’s not due until October.